stakahama/BSplineDielectric.jl/README.md

 This package implements recursive B-splines that fulfill Kramers Kronig relations as described by Johs and Hale (doi:[10.1002/pssa.200777754](https://doi.org/10.1002/pssa.200777754), 2008).

-Johs and Hale illustrated their use for modeling dielectric functions, but they can be used to represent any function that fulfills the Kramers-Kronig relation such as the complex refractive index or Clausius-Mossotti factor.
+Johs and Hale illustrated their use for modeling dielectric functions, but they can be used to represent any function that fulfills the Kramers-Kronig relation - such as the complex refractive index and Clausius-Mossotti factor.

 Installation.
 ```julia